 The diet is started under the guidance of a dietitian and neurologist familiar with the use of dietary therapy of epilepsy.
 The education and initiation is done following an outpatient visit.
 Depending on the patient it can be gradually introduced or goals can be started on day one.
 Since the LGIT is not intended to place the individual into a metabolic state of ketosis, it is less likely to cause problems like low blood sugar or nausea.

-6. Can the diet be used for children with feeding tubes?
+6. Can the diet be used for people with feeding tubes?

 7. Are there any special tests that are needed before starting the diet?